PurdueECE264/2018FallProblems/HW03/README.md

 What Do You Need to Do
 ======================

-Write the `josephus` function and print the index of the eliminated elements.
+Write the `josephus` function and print the index of the array to the terminal in the order the elements are eliminated.
+Finally, print the index of last element which doesn't get eliminated.
+Please see the examples below

-In the first example, the output is
+In the first example i.e. n=6, k=3; the output is
 ```
 2
 5